This guide was last updated in August 2018.

 - the extent to which a supplier and retailer can discuss recommended retail prices (RRPs);

-- how far a supplier can seek to regulate the prices of an online retailer;
+- how far a supplier can seek to regulate prices and impose other conditions on an online retailer;

 - the circumstances in which a retailer complaining to its supplier about the pricing policies of another retailer may be considered to be anti-competitive;